srdrakcay/MunuSign/README.md

 ![Uygulama Ekran Görüntüsü](https://i.hizliresim.com/hm4mlhd.png)

 # About
-I'm trying to learn Kotlin more than 3 month.
-I made this app for tying to learn much more. İn this app you can your horoscope detail like ;
+I'm trying to learn Kotlin more than 3 months.
+I made this app for trying to learn much more. İn this app you can your horoscope detail like ;
 - Description(About daily)
 - Color(Daily color)
 - Compatibility